Blokes, here’s a quick quiz for you. What’s the biggest reason women give up breastfeeding?

 Formula is another story.
 Ignoring the costs of bottles, teats, water, and the electricity cost of heating the formula and sterilizing all the gear, formula costs between $1,400 and $3,000 per year, depending on the quality.

 I want to bond with my baby too!

-If you do become an expert in baby care and maintenance then you won’t only be bonding with your baby, you will also be bonding with your lovely lady.
+If you become an expert in baby care and maintenance, then you won’t only be bonding with your baby, you’ll also be bonding with your lovely lady.

 A mum cannot resist a dad who’s willing to be a good father to their baby.
 It triggers her oxytocin, and as a result, she feels all warm and loving.

 What was that about enjoying sex again?